portainer/portainer-docs/docs/v2.0-be/deploy/linux.md

 To deploy Portainer within a Kubernetes cluster, you can either use our HELM chart, or our provided manifests.

-Note that Portainer CE 2.0 supports Kubernetes version 1.16, 1.17 and 1.18 only.

 ### Pre-Req Note:
 Portainer requires data persistence, and as a result needs at least one storage-class available to use.
 Portainer will attempt to use the "default" storage class during deployment.
 If you do NOT have a storage class tagged as "default" the deployment will likely fail.